11 Low-Light Bedroom Plants That Feel Calm, Quiet and Easy to Live With

 #11 — Heartleaf Philodendron (Philodendron hederaceum)

-Heartleaf philodendron has a softer, matte look that blends easily into dim bedrooms.
-Its heart-shaped leaves absorb light rather than reflect it.
+Heartleaf philodendron has a softer, quieter look than many trailing plants.
+Its matte, heart-shaped leaves absorb light rather than reflect it, which helps it blend easily into dim bedrooms.

 ⚠️ Note: Toxic to pets if ingested.
 Place where pets can’t reach.